ArtistXoder/ArtistXoder/README.md

 - Just a nerd.
 That is an Eagle Scout.
-One more thing I a honor society student.
+One more thing I am an honor society student.
+  Working on going back to Taekwondo to get my Black Belt.
+Maybe College next hasn't been writing much code been pretty busy.
-- learning more how to code differently think different is very important to me.
+- learning more about how to code differently and think different is very important to me.
-- I know how to code in bash HTML, CSS, also know some search CEO.
+- I know how to code in bash HTML, and CSS, also know some search CEO.
 Love Wordpess.
-- I good at setting up domains to connect to server.
+- I am good at setting up domains to connect to the server.
-- I am trying to learn how to code in Java, Ruby, C++.
+- I am trying to learn how to code in Java, Ruby, and C++.
 I also really want to contribute to the Linux Kernal.
 - I am not all just code.
-I write to writing a book to.
-I also love Music from the 80s.
-Very instrested in Quntam computer.
+I write to writing a book too.
+I also love music from the 80s.
+Very interested in Quantum computers.
-- I love collecting game console.
+- I love collecting game consoles.
 I got a Nintendo Switch Oled.
-An a Xbox Sereis S. An other console just ask UwU.
+An Xbox Series S. Another console just ask UwU.
 - Dream vacation

-**Asia   - China Shenzen, Seoul South Korea,**
+- Asia   - China Shenzen, Seoul South Korea,

-**Europe - Prague Czech Repbuilc**
+- Europe - Prague Czech Republic